mantidproject/mantid/docs/source/release/v6.6.0/direct_geometry.rst

    The new ALFView Interface

-- The FunctionBrowser in :ref:`ALFView <ALFView-ref>` has been replaced with a box for entering the PeakCentre parameter.
+- The FunctionBrowser widget in :ref:`ALFView <ALFView-ref>` has been replaced with a box to specify the PeakCentre of a Flat Background + Gaussian.
 - By default, the mini plot on the :ref:`ALFView <ALFView-ref>` Pick tab will now select the 'Out of plane angle' axis and 'Integrate' when the ``Select whole tube`` button is pressed.
 - Added :ref:`LagrangeILLReduction <algm-LagrangeILLReduction>`, which handles loading and data reduction from IN1 - Lagrange at ILL.
 - The ability to load an optional vanadium run into :ref:`ALFView <ALFView-ref>` for normalisation is now possible.
 This vanadium run is saved between sessions.